I-Spy (Michelin): I-Spy Colour Series

-A companion range of 1/- books, the I-Spy Colour Series was the same size and actually had the same number of pages as their 6d cousins, but used better, thicker quality paper and some inside pages in full colour.
-Launched probably in 1952 with the first two titles, the colour series issued two new titles each year for a while.
-The colour books were all natural history subjects and the aim seems to have been to emulate similar but more expensive offerings from publishers like Ladybird and Observer's.
-Eight titles were issued with the News Chronicle name, and only with the last did they move into more familiar I-Spy territory with In The Garden.
-When the News Chronicle closed, four further colour titles followed under the Dickens Press name.
-These were new editions of titles which had originally appeared in the 6d black and white series but been discontinued.
-The last title came out in 1963 and the 12 books were never numbered.
-The listing below is the order in which the titles were released.
-The covers of some of the titles were later updated, and then appeared without the News Chronicle logo.
+Launched in 1952 as a companion range to the 1/- books, the I-Spy Colour Series was the same size and had the same number of pages as their 6d cousins, but used better, thicker quality paper with some inside pages in full colour.
+All 12 titles covered natural history subjects and the aim seems to have been to emulate similar but more expensive offerings from publishers like Ladybird and Observer's.
+Eight titles were issued under the News Chronicle name and four by The Dickens Press (which were new editions of discontinued titles that had originally appeared in the 6d black and white series).
+The 12 books were never numbered.
+The listing below is in order of their release, with the last title published in 1963.
+The covers of some of the earlier titles were later updated, appearing without the News Chronicle logo.